saleh38/MinMax-project/MinMax/README.md

-# XO — Tic-Tac-Toe with Minimax AI
+#  — Tic-Tac-Toe with Minimax AI

 A desktop Tic-Tac-Toe game built with Python and Tkinter, featuring an unbeatable AI opponent powered by the Minimax algorithm.